yarisvt/tyk-docs/tyk-docs/content/deploy-tyk-premise-production/deploy-tyk-premise-production.md

 The network topology we like to use is:

-*   Two Tyk Gateway nodes (load balanced, each Gateway installed on separate machines)
+*   Two or more Tyk Gateway nodes (load balanced, each Gateway installed on separate machines).
 *   A separate MongoDB cluster
 *   A separate Redis server with fail-over or cluster
-*   One Tyk Dashboard node installed on a separate machine with its own local gateway process
+*   One Tyk Dashboard node installed on a separate machine
 *   One Tyk Pump node installed on a separate machine that handles data transitions

 If you are making use of the Tyk Caching feature, then it is possible to use a secondary Redis server or Redis cluster to store cache data.
 This can be very useful in high-traffic APIs where latency is at a premium.

+### Connecting multiple gateways to a single dashboard

+Please note that for an on-premises installation, the number of gateway nodes you may register with your dashboard concurrently will be subject to the kind of license you have.

+Each gateway node will need to be configured in the same way, with the exception being if you want to shard your gateways.
+Each gateway node in the cluster will need connectivity to the same redis server & database.

 ### Make sure you have enough Redis connections